 These pan fried caramelized banana slices with honey and cinnamon are an easy, delicious, and amazing addition to any breakfast bowl or dessert- like ice cream, oatmeal, greek yogurt, French toast, and more.
 And it gets even better- you can make fried honey bananas in less than 10 minutes!

 Caramelized bananas are seriously a game changer.
-I have been seeing them all over Instagram- in oatmeal, chia pudding, yogurt bowls, smoothie bowls, and ice cream.
-I never made caramelized bananas until recently because I thought they just looked too complicated to make.
+I have been seeing them all over Instagram- in oatmeal, chia pudding, yogurt bowls, smoothie bowls, and vanilla ice cream.
+I never made caramelized fried bananas until recently because I thought they just looked too complicated to make.
 How could a food that is so gooey and “gourmet” possibly be made for a quick and easy weekday breakfast?

-One day a couple months ago, I decided to try making caramelized bananas for the first time.
+One day a couple months ago, I decided to try making a caramelized bananas recipe for the first time.
 Then, I had an epiphany.
 I had been wrong all along, and I had definitely been missing out on some pure deliciousness.

-Tips for Caramelized Bananas!
+Tips for Making Honey Caramelized Bananas

 - Make sure that you slice your banana evenly so that it cooks evenly too.

-Let’s get into the recipe!
+Let’s get into this delicious and easy recipe!

 - 2 tbsp honey

-- 1 tsp cinnamon or spices of your choice
+- 1 tsp cinnamon

 - Slice up a banana evenly horizontally